Call me back, please

 We've got geniune reviews such as Alex who sold his property due to terminal illness.
 Funds raised helped his family.

-Selling your probate as it is for the best price
+Selling your probate as it is

 You could instruct an estate agent to sell your probate house.
 However, the process could be a long-drawn affair with numerous viewings and potentially some low offers!
 During this time, you could end up with huge bills to pay.
 Plus, you have fees to pay the estate agent.